turbot/tailpipe-mod-azure-cost-and-usage-insights/dashboards/docs/cost_by_tag_dashboard.md

-# Cost Management: Cost by Tag Dashboard
+# Cost and Usage: Cost by Tag Dashboard

 This dashboard provides a detailed breakdown of Azure costs by tag value, helping you analyze and allocate spending based on custom tags across your subscriptions.